Discover more from Sally's Real Life

-No junk food, no GMOs, no processed or prepared food, no sugar.
-Replace sugar with (in order of preference): raw honey (we love this) or organic sugar (like this -- if you have a Costco, they will have a good deal).
+No junk food, no GMOs, no processed or prepared food, no fake sugar.
+For sweetener, use raw honey (we love this) or organic sugar (like this -- if you have a Costco, they will have a good deal) or maple syrup.
 Palm and coconut sugar are both wonderful as long as you are buying sustainable and not from companies that are cutting down the rainforests!!!
-If you have blood sugar or weight management issues, substitute Stevia.

 Eat organic.
 Pesticides and herbicides are not good for your gut... imagine that.

 Drink bone broth and use it in your cooking.
 Here's how to make it, easy!
 The more, the better, you cannot "O.D." on bone broth.

 Get as much good fat into your diet as possible: organic olive oil, coconut oil, grass-fed butter, eggs, lard - eat it, cook with it, put it in your butter coffee!